-Nearly two decades after its emergence, Queer of Color Critique influences a number of cultural studies methods that foreground race, including Black Feminist Studies.
-Scholars in this field often work with one of the most precarious datasets in history–that of slavery's archive, which contains "archival violence" not only in the form of records that literally obscure information, but also in the language that cannot approximate experience, and in the discourse that dictates silence (Hartman 2008, 2).
-In her book, Wicked Flesh: Black Women, Intimacy, and Freedom in the Atlantic World, Johnson takes up a collection of documents written by slave-owning men, traders, and colonial officials to read narratives of resistance in black womens' lives.
-Her sources consist of official documents, marriage and baptism records from the 17th century, for example, that "often contain incomplete information" which she "bring[s] together in careful and creative ways" (Johnson 2020, 5).
-Her readings of these documents weave a complicated and nuanced picture of black womens's lives and how they negotiated their own freedom practices within the circumscribed system of white, male, slave-owning dominance in early Atlantic world.
-Here, Johnson demonstrates two critical methods that resist the rigid constraints that bound her inquiry.
-The first is a strategy of narration, where Johnson interweaves fragments that, on their own, tell a story of bondage and subjection to power.
+The strategy of centering minority subject positions within majoritarian dominance structures drives much of critical work on arguably one of the most precarious datasets in history—the archive of slavery.
+As Saidiya Hartman explains, this archive is constituted by recording practices that not only omit or obscure information, archive, but also employ a language that cannot approximate experience within a discourse that dictates silence (Hartman 2008, 2).
+Jessica Marie Johnson takes up this archive, a collection of documents written by slave-owning men, traders, and colonial officials.
+These sources “often contain incomplete information” which she must “bring together in careful and creative ways” (Johnson 2020, 5).
+Her readings of these documents, which include marriage and baptism records from the 17th century, for example, weave a complicated and nuanced picture of black womens’ negotiation of their own freedom practices within the circumscribed systems of the early Atlantic world.
+Here, Johnson resists the rigid constraints that bound her inquiry in two ways.
+The first way is by a strategy of narration, where Johnson pieces together fragments that, on their own, tell a story of bondage and subjection to power.
 Rather than reify this dominating narrative, Johnson relates the “ways black women sought out profane, pleasurable, and erotic entanglements as practices of freedom” (Johnson 2020, 12).
-She frames each chapter with the story of different figure from the archive, constructing for the reader a vivid scene from the woman's life in a way that foregrounds her character and accomplishment.
-For example, a dinner party by Seignora Catti, "a wealthy merchant in her own right, had leveraged her status as the wife of a European against her commercial savvy and the opportunities and experience of living in the middle ground between the Atlantic Ocean to the west and the Wolof sovereigns in the east for her own benefit" (Johnson 16).
+For example, she frames each chapter with the story of different woman from the archive, constructing for the reader a vivid scene that foregrounds the woman’s character and accomplishments.
+One chapter begins with a dinner party by Seignora Catti, “a wealthy merchant in her own right,” who “had leveraged her status as the wife of a European against her commercial savvy… for her own benefit" (Johnson 16).
 The notes reveal that the sources for Catti's biography stem from biographical writings featuring Jean Barbot, a commercial agent for a French slaving company based in Senegal.
 In Johnson's narrative, Barbot functions as a supporting character, a guest at Catti's dinner party who serves to distinguish her graciousness and work as a host.
 Johnson's method of bringing Catti into the foreground requires more than just assembling fragments from Barbot's biographies; it requires narrating from what Johnson describes at the end of her book as "a deeper well of women, communities, practices, strategies, failures, and terrors that shaped the meaning of freedom and a faith in the possibility of emancipation" (Johnson 2020, 231).
 These histories, which will never be known, influence stories like the one of Seignora Catti, "the part we are able to witness" (Johnson 2020, 231).